Powered by WHOOP

 • Hoping to convince the room how great their product is (high expectations)

 Do this for each high-value area and each portion of The Purposeful Performer Model.
+You’ll instantly gain clarity while simultaneously reducing your stress.

 Ready to dive in?